The strategic management of inventory

 So what should you do?

 Holding cost remains difficult to quantify precisely.
-Some approximations are necessary and diminishing returns are had from putting too much effort into it.
+Some approximations are necessary and it is usually not worth putting too much effort into it.
 But the final point to consider is the behavioural aspect.
 Operations departments have a constant focus on EBIT and only an occasional focus on cash.
 EBIT focus is a good thing, but can lead to an unconscious prioritisation of EBIT over cash.
-A key way to counter this is to ensure that a realistic measure of holding cost is used in calculations of batch sizes and factored into TCO calculations for procurement.(3)
+A key way to counter this is to use a realistic measure of holding cost in calculations of batch sizes and TCO calculations for procurement.3

-We recommend you start by looking at how holding cost is used today and ensure that the holding cost used is not too low.
+We recommend you start by looking at how you are using holding cost today and ensure that you are using a holding cost that is not too low.
 20% is normally a good starting point, or WACC plus 10% as an absolute minimum.
-We would then recommend trying to calculate your actual holding cost bottom up until you are confident you are in the range.
+We then recommend trying to calculate your holding cost bottom up until you are confident you are in the range.
 Avoid having individual plants or business units do this themselves, since it leads to divergent results and much duplication of effort.
-Instead, Finance should establish a standard holding cost centrally and then ensure it is used globally.
-Multi-national corporations should find that holding cost varies from country to country in line with interest rates and there is a case to be made for high inflation countries to use a higher holding cost than the global standard.
+Instead, Finance should establish a standard holding cost centrally and then mandate its use globally.
+Multi-national corporations should find that holding cost varies from country to country in line with interest rates.
+Sometimes high inflation countries should use a higher holding cost than the global standard.

 From a behavioural perspective, if Operations has no working capital targets on their dashboard, there will be a strong tendency to hold too much inventory for the reasons we have set out in this paper.
 Fixing this is also important.
 But setting holding cost centrally is a strong lever that Finance can exert to free up working capital.
 Are you getting the most you could out of it?

-If you would like to discuss how to take your inventory optimization capabilities to the next level, contact us: information@nventic.com
+If you would like to discuss how to take your inventory optimization capabilities to the next level, contact us.

 Notes